 Experience the medieval Market Square

-The Markt Square is the fairy tale place that you can soak in picture-perfect postcards from Bruges.
+The Markt Square is the fairy tale place where you can soak in picture-perfect postcards from Bruges.
 It is the iconic landmark of Bruges, and you must include that on your 3 day Belgium itinerary.

 We do recommend arriving at Market Square early, to capture the marketplace.
-All the food and flowers sold here are sourced locally, you will definitely enjoy a piece of vintage and medieval history in the market square.
+All the food and flowers sold here are sourced locally, and you will definitely enjoy a piece of vintage and medieval history in the market square.

 At the Markt, do check out the belfry, and the statues of Jan Breydel and Pieter de Coninck.
 And eat your heart out!